 After seeing this fish (?) swimming off the pier, my girls quickly scratched swimming in the ocean off their to-do list.

 So what else did these road-tripping teens do in Key West?

 With great difficulty, my daughter selected her favorite ukulele, a brightly colored instrument with scenes of Key West.
-And as you can imagine, the car was never quiet again the rest of this journey.
+And as you can imagine, the car was never quiet again the rest of this road trip.
 I re-thought the purchase about 500 miles later.

 Of course, Key West is known for its rowdy night-life.
-Almost none of it appropriate for four road-tripping teenagers.
+Almost none of it appropriate for four teenagers and one mom on a road trip.
 However, the older girls had heard a frightening tale of a haunted doll that resides in Key West.

 Who is Robert the Doll?

 The curators of the museum where Robert the Doll resides boast that he is “the most haunted doll in the world.”
 And the three girls wanted to take a night-time ghost tour to see him.
 So off they went for the 10 p.m., 2 hour Ghost tour with Key West Ghosts and Graveyards.